 - It also means that if the operator and owner do not have liability coverage, there may be no insurer to pay for injuries wrongfully sustained, when in normal motor vehicle cases, the owner and operator were legally obligated to purchase coverage.
 Under recent decisions, it also means that “uninsured” [UM] and “underinsured” [UIM] motorist coverage may be defined to exclude injuries caused by a motorcyclist.
 See more information about no-fault coverage issues involving motorcycle accidents here.

 Involved Motor Vehicle

-- Obviously, the same situation obtains were there is a “hit and run” car or truck.
+- Obviously, the same situation occurs where there is a “hit and run” car or truck.
 In these cases, preserving the evidence of the “phantom” motor vehicle may be essential to qualify for PIP benefits through the state assigned claims plan or through an insured’s UIM or UM policy.

-It is important to note that persons occupying un-motorized bicycles are treated entirely differently than persons riding motorcycles.
-Persons on un-motorized vehicles are treated as pedestrians under the no fault act.
+- It is important to note that persons occupying unmotorized bicycles are treated entirely differently than persons riding motorcycles.
+Persons on un-motorized vehicles are treated as pedestrians under the no-fault act.

 Limitations on Recovery

-Whenever the law grants a right to seek recovery for wrongdoing, it also places restrictions on how long the victim has in which to take legal action.
+- Whenever the law grants a right to seek recovery for wrongdoing, it also places restrictions on how long the victim has in which to take legal action.
 If the victim delays too long in seeking compensation, he is said to have “slept on his rights” and his claim will not be heard.
 These limits are called “statutes of limitations” and they vary depending on the nature of the wrong that was committed.
 In many cases, there are other limitations on taking legal action, as well.